OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 users were provided access to this account.
 This special user account is known as the _superuser_ or _root_ user from which susceptible administrative operations could be executed.
 The superuser account is assigned _all_ privileges.

 To become root, it is possible to log in directly to the root account or it can be accessed from a standard user account by using the command: [su(1M)](https://illumos.org/man/1M/su).

 Assigning one or more users all privilages has its limitations, most critically concerning security.
-Security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
+Tightening security dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
+Ideally, a user should only have sufficient privilages required to perform a task and no more.
 Moreover, it is not always necessary for a single user to perform all administrative tasks.
 It would be more flexible if some tasks could be performed by some, say, experienced users.

-To enable some users to carry out a select number of commands, or to _do_ an administrative command sudo(1m) can be used.
+One scheme adopted to improve the situation was to enable some users to carry one or a select number of commands normally requiring elevated privilages, or to _do_ an administrative command sudo(1m) can be used.
+In other words, sensitive commands can be assigned to a user and the user is allowed to execute those select sensitive commands and no more.

 An alternative mechanism was developed focused on the idea of _roles_ and _privilages_.
 A role can be thought of a collection of related tasks.
 Some roles might be printer administration, network responsibility, software installation, etc. Associated with such roles are a set of _privilages_ necessary to execute these roles.
 This is known as Role-Based Access Control (RBAC).
 It is sometimes